Legacy World Tour 2021 Date To Be Announced Soon: Rahat Fateh - UrduPoint

 Legacy World Tour 2021 Date To Be Announced Soon: Rahat Fateh

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jun, 2021 ) :Renowned vocalist Rahat Fateh Ali Khan on Tuesday said the "The Legacy" world tour 2021 date will be announced soon amid huge demand of his fans across the world.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jun, 2021 ) :Renowned vocalist Rahat Fateh Ali Khan has said that the "The Legacy" world tour 2021 date will be announced soon amid huge demand of his fans across the world.

 In a statement, he said, "sharing with all my audiences, promoters and friends about our forthcoming "The Legacy" World Tour 2021,".